Asymptotically optimal discretization of hedging strategies with jumps: Proof of Theorem 1

 and so by Fatou's lemma,

 Therefore, by dominated convergence

 On the other hand,

-The right-hand side does not depend on $\varepsilon$ and converges to zero as $n\to \infty$ by the dominated convergence theorem.
-Therefore, the left-hand side can be made arbitrarily small independently of $\varepsilon$, and the result follows. \end{proof}
+The right-hand side does not depend on $\varepsilon$ and converges to zero as $n\to\infty$ by the dominated convergence theorem.
+Therefore, the left-hand side can be made arbitrarily small independently of $\varepsilon$, and the result follows. \end{pf}

-\emph{Step 2.
-Change of probability measure.}\ We first prove the following important lemma. \begin{lemma} Under the assumption $H'_{1}$, almost surely,
+\textit{Step} 2. \textit{Change of probability measure}.
+We first prove the following important lemma. \begin{lemma} Under the assumption $H'_{1}$, almost surely,